jamesETF/untitled-folder/puppies.md

 ---
 title: Available French Bulldog Puppies
-subtitle: Current and upcoming litters of French Bulldog Puppies.
+subtitle: Discover your next furry family member from our elite selection of French Bulldog puppies.
+Raised with love and care, ready for their forever homes!.
 layout: full
 width: full
 navbar: